 cockpit-ws — Cockpit web service

-The cockpit-ws program is the web service component used for communication between the browser application and various configuration tools and services like cockpit-bridge(8).
+The cockpit-ws program is the web service component used for communication between the browser application and various configuration tools and services like cockpit-bridge(1).

-Users or administrators should never need to start this program as it automatically started by systemd(1) on bootup.
+Users or administrators should never need to start this program as it automatically started by systemd(1) on bootup, through cockpit-tls(8).

 When started via systemd(1) then cockpit-ws will exit after 90 seconds if nobody logs in, or after the last user is disconnected.